‘Black-ish’ Star Tracee Ellis Ross Shakes Her Booty In A Cheetah Print Bikini On Instagram

 Tracee Ellis Ross is putting her amazing body on display all over her Instagram page.

 The Black-ish star, 46, is enjoying some fun in the sun in an Instagram video she posted on Monday.
-In the post, Ross is sitting poolside in a brown, cheetah print bikini, a floppy tan hat while rocking a bare face.
+In the post, Ross is sitting poolside in a brown, cheetah print bikini and a floppy tan hat while rocking a bare face.
 The actress was smiling while dancing along to “Soulmate” from singer Lizzo’s recent album, Cuz I Love You.
 The photo was shared with Ross’ 6.4 million followers and received more than 1 million views on the photo-sharing site.
 The actress also received more than 5,000 comments from her followers.

 “Get it girl,” commented actress Angela Bassett on Instagram.